Oct. 28, 2020 -

 How I got this bike

 There is a lien on the title but it's with BMW Financial Services.
-I sent them an email requesting a lien release, but still had to call to get action.
+I sent them an email requesting a lien release, but still had to call two times to finally get it.

 The bike had these extras:

-bagsIt came with the tool kit and an extra oil filter.
-There was also a disk brake lock.
+bagsIt came with the tool kit and an extra oil filter and a disk brake lock.

 Flexible covers for the handlebar wiring